 Other Consequences of DWI in Texas - As far as criminal penalties for your DWI in Texas, in addition to possible jail time, a fine and the loss of your driving privileges, you could be required to attend a DWI in Texas intervention or education program, may be required to have an ignition interlock device installed on your vehicle, and could pay an annual surcharge of up to $2,000 each year for three years to keep your license.
 In addition to the criminal penalties you could face following DWI in Texas, there are many other negative consequences of a DWI in Texas conviction.
 It is important to remember you are essentially fighting two battles regarding your DWI in Texas.
 Under Texas DWI Laws, you not only face criminal penalties, you face administrative penalties—also known as license revocation penalties.

-Why You Need Experienced Houston DWI Lawyers to Defend your DWI in Texas - Because the penalties for DWI in Texas are harsh, it is always a mistake to attempt to represent yourself or hire inexperienced Houston DWI Attorneys.
-Do not wait until your case has gone too far to hire experienced Sullo & Sullo has Houston Criminal Defense Lawyers with Payment Plans.
+Why You Need an Experienced Houston DWI Lawyer to Defend your DWI in Texas - Because the penalties for DWI in Texas are harsh, it is always a mistake to attempt to represent yourself or to hire an inexperienced Houston DWI Attorney.
+Do not wait until your case has gone too far to hire an experienced Houston DWI Attorney.
+Sullo & Sullo has Houston Criminal Defense Lawyers with Payment Plans.
 Our Houston Criminal Lawyer Free Consultations can help you get your life back on track following a Harris County Arrest.
 We will work hard to help you avoid Harris County Criminal Records, and if you must appear in a Harris County Criminal Court, we will be there by your side to help alleviate your fears.
-As your Houston DWI Lawyers, we will explain all your options carefully, helping you determine the best course of action for your future.
+As your Houston DWI Lawyer, we will explain all your options carefully, helping you determine the best course of action for your future.